Andre-LA/nene/docs/audio.md

 }
 ```

-Wraps a sound associated with a sound channel
+Wraps a (SDL_mixer) sound associated with a sound channel

 ### Sound:get